artefactual/archivematica-docs/dev-manual/api/api-reference-storage-service.rst

 ``size``              (Optional) Maximum size allowed for this space.
 Set to 0
                       or leave blank for unlimited.

+``staging_path``      The absolute path to a staging area.
+Must be UNIX
+                      filesystem compatible and preferably will be located on the same filesystem as the path.

 ===================   ==========================================================

 Example (to create an S3 space)::